 Picture quaint German village meets Tennessee frontier town meets P.T.
 Barnum.
-Gatlinburg aims to (1) keep you entertained and (2) celebrate those majestic mountains every minute of every day.
+Gatlinburg aims to (1) keep you entertained and (2) celebrate those glorious mountains every minute of every day.

-Scheduled to open in 2017, the 72-acre Anakeesta outdoor adventure area will include a racing zipline, mountain coaster, tree canopy walk, scenic overlook, playground—and, of course, shopping opportunities.
+Ride a Chondola up a mountainside to the 72-acre Anakeesta outdoor adventure area, which includes a racing zipline, mountain coaster, tree canopy walk, scenic overlook, playground—and, of course, shopping opportunities.

 Why We'd Move